 - Warm up your email account before sending large batches of cold emails.
 Start small with 10-15 emails per day and slowly increase in intervals of 7 days.
 Don’t jump from 10 to 50 increase in intervals of 15-20 emails.

-- Always Verify your email list using tools like Neverbounce.
+- Always Verify your email list using tools like Neverbounce. or learn more about how to verify email address in this Saleshandy indepth article.

 4. Setting up Email Outreach Tool